-- 75 This chapter concerns criminal offences applying only to elections.
-Some, called corrupt or illegal practices, also operate as grounds for invalidating an election at election petition, and their commission disqualifies a person from standing for election for a period of 3 or 5 years.
+- 11.1 This chapter concerns criminal offences applying only to elections.
+Since our interim report was published there have been a number of developments in this area, driven primarily by rising concern about intimidation at elections, and the way in which the existing offences interact with new digital campaigning techniques.
+They include reports by Sir (now Lord) Pickles,11 the Committee on Standards in Public Life (CSPL) on intimidation,12 and subsequent Government consultation on Intimidation, Influence and Information13, and the Public Administration and Constitutional Affairs Committee.14 All make recommendations about the offences that should regulate elections.
+They all demonstrate a growing consensus that the existing electoral offences require updating and clarification. - 11.2 Those offences which are classified as corrupt or illegal practices, also operate as grounds for invalidating an election, and their commission disqualifies a person from standing for election for a period of 3 or 5 years.
 It is important that these offences are clearly drafted so that they are understood by participants in the election process, who must adapt their conduct to them.
-It is also important that they are enforced and prosecuted, in order to detect and deter election fraud. - 76 Many of the older offences, however, are opaquely drafted, since they date back to 1883 or even before.
-Furthermore, the offences set out in the 1983 Act are repeated in election-specific legislation. - 77 Chapter 11 particularly considers the older or "classical" offences.
+It is also important that they are enforced and prosecuted, in order to detect and deter election fraud. - 11.3 Many of the older offences, however, are opaquely drafted, since they date back to 1883 or even before.
+Furthermore, the offences set out in the 1983 Act are repeated in election-specific legislation. - 11.4 Chapter 11 particularly considers the older or "classical" offences.
 In our view a uniform set of electoral offences should be set out in primary legislation which apply to all elections.
 Their complex or outdated drafting should be simplified.
 Most of our recommendations stem from these aims.

-Recommendation 11-1: A single set of electoral offences should be set out in primary legislation which should apply to all elections.
+11.5 A single set of electoral offences should be set out in primary legislation which should apply to all elections.